Abdominal Aortic Aneurysm

 Pain is the most common symptom of an abdominal aortic aneurysm.
 The pain linked to an AAA may be found in the abdomen, chest, lower back, or groin area.
 The pain may be severe or dull.
 Sudden, severe pain in the back or abdomen may mean the aneurysm is about to burst.
 This is a life-threatening medical emergency.

 An AAA may also cause a pulsing feeling, like a heartbeat, in the abdomen.

 The symptoms of an AAA may look like other health conditions or problems.
 Always get medical care right away if you think you have an AAA.

 Your healthcare provider will do a complete health history and physical exam.
 Other possible tests include:

 Echocardiogram (also called echo).
 This test evaluates the heart’s structure and function.
 It uses sound waves recorded on an electronic sensor.
 This makes a moving picture of the heart and heart valves, as well as the structures in the chest.
 These include the lungs and the area around the lungs and the chest organs.

 Transesophageal echocardiogram (TEE).
 This test uses echocardiography to check for an aneurysm and check the heart valves.
 It can also see if there is a tear in the aorta lining.
-TEE is done by inserting a probe with a transducer on the end down the throat.
+TEE is done by inserting a probe with a transducer on the end down into the throat.